Step 1: Deploy an Instant Cluster

 function prints the local and global rank for each GPU process (this is also where you can add your own code).
 LOCAL_RANK

 is assigned dynamically to each process by PyTorch.
-All other environment variables are set automatically by RunPod during deployment.
+All other environment variables are set automatically by Runpod during deployment.

 Step 4: Start the PyTorch process on each Pod